orocos-toolchain/rtt_dot_service/README.md

 # OROCOS dot service

-_This branch is meant to be used in the contex of the rtt_ros2 integration._
+_This branch is meant to be used in the context of the rtt_ros2 integration._

 The rtt_dot_service is an RTT service which generates a file in the [DOT language format]("http://www.graphviz.org/doc/info/lang.html") containing an overview of your current deployment configuration.
  It can be visualised with any DOT visualizer to give you an overview of: